 Vasectomy reversal or IVF ?

-It is common place for couples with wish to consider their pregnancy options after vasectomy to consider the range of available treatments.
+It is common place for couples, where there has been a vasectomy, to consider the range of available treatments.
 There are two main choices.
-The alternative to vasectomy reversal is IVF which is aimed at achieving pregnancy by fertilizing eggs and sperm outside the body in the laboratory.
+The alternative to vasectomy reversal is IVF which is aimed at achieving pregnancy by fertilising eggs and sperm outside the body in the laboratory.
 Obviously this involves medication, monitoring and procedures on your partner.

 Decisions regarding which of Vasectomy Reversal or IVF is personally best for you may require careful consideration and depend on your individual circumstance.

 For most patients vasectomy reversal is a better option than IVF as it provides a higher overall chance of pregnancy and gives you the widest range of options in the future.

 Importantly, you should understand that:

 - The surgical sperm retrieval required for IVF reduces the prospect of a future successful vasectomy reversal

 - Vasectomy reversal simplifies and optimises the prospect of future IVF if needed

 IVF with surgical sperm extraction limits future vasectomy reversal success because sperm aspiration damages either the epididymis (which is a continuation of the vas deferens into the testis) or the sperm collecting system inside the testis (the rete testis).

 On the other hand, should vasectomy reversal not work for any reason (no sperm, poor sperm or no pregnancy despite sperm), there is nothing about vasectomy reversal that limits the future success of IVF.
 Indeed, as most men who undergo vasectomy reversal have sperm present in the semen, they will not need a sperm retrieval procedure should IVF be needed later.

 IVF with sperm extraction